DTStack/chunjun/docs/connectors-en/sqlservercdc/SqlserverCDC-source.md

 - type: change type, INSERT, UPDATE, DELETE
 - opTime: the execution time of SQL in the database
-- ts: self-incrementing ID, not repeated, can be used for sorting, decoded as the event time of FlinkX, decoding rules are as follows:
+- ts: self-incrementing ID, not repeated, can be used for sorting, decoded as the event time of ChunJun, decoding rules are as follows:

 ```java
 long id = Long.parseLong("6760525407742726144");